syncfusion-content/asp.netwebforms-docs/aspnet/PivotChart/Appearance.md

 ##Built-in Themes

-Following are the built-in themes available in the OlapChart.
+Following are the built-in themes available in the PivotChart.

 * flatlight
 * flatdark